bigkorupto/mammad-kabiri-uniqa/README.md

-# Schilling on the Blockchain! - Public Distributed (Hyper) Ledger - Rock-Solid Alpine Dollar from Austria
+# Schilling  :moneybag::moneybag::moneybag: on the Blockchain! - Public Distributed (Hyper) Ledger Book - Rock-Solid Alpine Dollar from Austria

 ## How does it work?